 At that time the proportion of lending to property investors on interest-only terms was more than 40 percent, falling to the mid-teens before stabilising with a lasting effect on investor activity and the rate of value growth.

 Long touted as one of the biggest contributing factors to our housing woes, facilitating residential development, increasing density and releasing land for these activities continues to be at the forefront of the Government’s housing plan.

 In Auckland, urban/rural boundaries are being developed faster thanks to the successful Unitary Plan which took effect in 2016.
 An unexpected consequence of this has been the prolific rise in property values, specifically in locations that have been rezoned to allow greater density.

-Lessons learned from the Auckland Unitary Plan showed that the benefits of development took several years to materialise, and we can expect a similar lag before a change in policy frees further land for residential development.
+Lessons learned from the Auckland Unitary Plan showed that the benefits of development took several years to materialise, and we can expect a similar lag before a change in policy frees further available land.

 REDUCING COMPLIANCE COSTS

 The 30-year-old Resource Management Act (RMA) has been blamed for suffocating New Zealand’s housing supply and paving the way for a severe supply-demand imbalance that has pushed housing inflation well-past sustainable levels.